How do I get my bill?

 Can I use colored ink on my checks?

-Our bank will only accept checks written in blue or black ink.
-Checks written with any other color ink or with gel pen will be returned and not count as payment to avoid finance charges and late fees.
+Our bank will only accepts checks written in blue or black ink.
+Checks written with any other colored ink or with gel pen will be returned.
+To avoid finance charges and/or late fees, please make certain your payment was posted to your account.

 If I place a payment in the night drop box when will it post to my account?